Home health care software: Outcome and assessment information set (OASIS)

 Home health care providers that participate in Medicaid are required to report specific data about patient care known as Outcome and Assessment Information Set-C (OASIS-C).
 Data includes health status, functional status, and support system information.
 The data is used to establish a measurement of patient home health care options.
 Home health care software allows health care providers to obtain and transmit such data while on location with a patient.
 Data collection is mandated by the Centers for Medicare and Medicaid Services, a division of the United States Department of Health and Human Services.
 Software for collecting and transmitting data is free through CMM and can also be purchased through private vendors as an add-on to other home health care software.

-Software Delivery Platforms
+Software delivery platforms

-On-Site Server Based Model
+On-site server based model

 The software is hosted on servers located and maintained on-site at the agency.
 The localization of the data provides the agency direct access to the computers hosting their software and may also require the agency to maintain the technology that hosts the software.

-Cloud Based Software Model
+Cloud based software model

 The software is deployed on a cloud system maintained by the software vendor.
 The off-site maintenance of the cloud system results in a lower cost to the home health agency and provides access to the agency's data from off-site locations.